 👉 Does Thailand Have Quarantine Rules in Place?

 Rest easy, as Thailand has lifted quarantine rules.
-Those entering the country aren’t required to show proof of vaccination or COVID-19 test results anymore.
-Furthermore, travelers aren’t required to get a Thailand Pass or Certificate of Entry (COE) or download relevant apps.
+Travelers aren’t required to show Thailand COVID entry requirements, such as proof of vaccination or COVID-19 test results.
+Furthermore, you won’t be required to get a Thailand Pass or Certificate of Entry (COE) or download relevant apps.

-Despite the removal of major quarantine rules, the Thai government highly recommends getting travel insurance.
+Is travel insurance mandatory for Thailand trips?
+It’s not, but the Thai authorities highly recommend getting travel insurance.
 The same requirement is mandatory for those coming from and going to countries that require RT-PCR Covid tests for incoming travelers, such as China and India.

 👉 When is the Best Time to Visit Thailand?